 Due diligence is not something you should shy away from or be afraid of and, when done well, it means both parties can go into the sale feeling positive and assured.

 It does, however, involve digging deeper and this is often the part that can be the most time-consuming and overwhelming.

 Typically, a selling company will be asked to provide the buyer with information that is necessary to satisfy its own due diligence inquiries and to evaluate the target business.

 A business may decide to take care of the ‘business’ due diligence but when it comes to the financial and legal due diligence, many opt to seek professional advice.
 Should you take this route, your accountant will communicate with the buyer’s accountant, producing documentation and authorising the disclosure of confidential information.

-The advisor’s role is to draw your buyers and your attention, respectively, to any stand-out issues, risks or anomalies that might undermine the viability of the deal.
+The adviser’s role is to draw your buyers and your attention, respectively, to any stand-out issues, risks or anomalies that might undermine the viability of the deal.
 Things picked up in the due diligence process can potentially derail the deal or lead to negotiations on price, so this part of the process cannot be underestimated.